What does it mean?

 • Less mood swings

-• No more painful monthly periods (I threw away all of my painkillers)
+• No more painful monthly periods (no need for painkillers)

 How does it help the animals?

-It stops unnecessary hurting and killing animals.
-The world today is full of choices and consuming animal products is not necessary for our survival or health.
+It stops unnecessary hurting and killing of the animals.
+The world today is full of choices and consuming animal products is not necessary for our survival or health (in most cases).
 It’s a choice made out of habit, tradition or ignorance.

 Animals are being killed due to human habit pushed by a profiting industry.
 Even if we try to improve the treatment of the animals we use, we are still using them for our own selfish needs.
 Animal agribusiness does not exist by itself – it exists because consumers continue to pay for it.
 It’s quite simple: The fewer animal products people consume, the fewer animals will suffer and die.